 Add the butter and vegetable oil to a large dutch oven on medium heat and brown the beef well on all sides in batches (3-4 minutes per batch).

-Remove the last batch of the beef and add in the garlic, onions and bell peppers and cook for 2-3 minutes until slightly caramelized before adding the broth, thyme and Worcestershire sauce and stirring to combine.
+Remove the last batch of the beef and add in the garlic, onions, bell peppers and potatoes and cook for 2-3 minutes until slightly caramelized before adding the broth, thyme and Worcestershire sauce and stirring to combine.

 Add the beef back into the pot, cover and cook in the oven for 2 hours.

 Add the mushrooms to the pot, stir well and continue to cook for 1 additional hour.